rust-lang/rust.vim/README.md

 In cargo project, the `:RustTest` command will run a test under the cursor.
 This is useful when your project is bigger and running all tests take longer time.

+### Running a current file in the editor

+In the editor, the `:RustRun` command will run current rust code in the editor.
+This is useful to test if your code is working during development

 ## Help

 Further help can be found in the documentation with `:Helptags` then `:help rust`.